Peratic Phase Transition by Bulk-to-Surface Response: Conclusion and Outlook

-{\it Conclusion and Outlook.---} We have discovered a peratic phase transition defined by a bulk-to-surface response in both classical and quantum ground states, which reaches beyond conventional phase transition paradigms.
+We propose a peratic phase transition defined by a bulk-to-surface response in both classical and quantum ground states.
 By constructing frustration free models, we establish rigorous duality from the peratic phase transition to order-to-chaos transition in the classical system, and to MBL-to-ergodic transition in the quantum setting.
-With numerical results, we show the peratic phase transition also preserves in frustrated Ising models, which describe a broad range of spin systems.
-As a specific example, we predict a system of Rydberg p-wave dressed atoms exhibits the peratic phase transition by tuning the interaction range.
-Our results indicate that dynamical phase transitions would inspire exotic phase transitions in equilibrium systems rather than reaching beyond.

-Our construction of duality from dynamical phases to static Hamiltonian ground states is quite generic (Supplementary Materials).
-Given an arbitrary nonlinear dynamics of binary variables, the corresponding Hamiltonian can be systematically constructed.
-The Hamiltonian form for universal classical nonlinear dynamics is provided in Supplementary Materials.
-For quantum dynamics, we show as an example that the time crystal phase transition can be mapped to a static quantum phase transition.
-How to formulate the anomalous topological physics in Floquet quantum dynamics~\cite{2010_Demler_PRB,2011_Jiang_FloquetMajorana,2013_Levin_PRX} in this framework is worth future investigation.
-Our approach provides an alternative way for characterizing dynamical phase transitions from the perspective of equilibrium phase transitions, which could unify the description of non-equilibrium phases within the equilibrium framework.
+With numerical results, we show the peratic phase transition also preserves in anisotropic spin glass models with two-body Ising couplings only.
+We predict the system of Rydberg p-wave dressed atoms supports the peratic phase transition.
+Our theory implies dynamical phase transitions would inspire exotic scenarios in equilibrium systems rather than reaching beyond.
+Our approach also provides an alternative way for characterizing dynamical phase transitions from the perspective of equilibrium phase transitions, which could unify the description of non-equilibrium phases within the equilibrium framework, for the constructed duality from dynamical phases to static Hamiltonian ground states is quite generic (see Appendix \ref{sec:DynamicMapping}).